The Future of Outsourcing: Can RPA Replace it?

 Okay, so from having read the first half of this article you may be thinking that outsourcing your work to a human is no longer viable.
 After all, a machine can work round the clock, 365 days a year, and seemingly never makes a mistake.

 The problem with this point of view is that it’s wrong.
 What you need to remember about the RPA approach, is that it’s only as good as the input parameters you provide enter.
-In other words, it’s only as effective as the training you are able to deliver.
-That is the same with human staff, but humans have the ability to teach themselves.
+In other words, it’s only as effective as the training you can deliver.
+That is the same with human staff, but humans can teach themselves.
 RPA systems do not, and never will be able to.

 Where Human Outsourcing Comes into its Own